fchursin/OOP-Educational-Notebook/README.md

 ## Object-Oriented Programming (OOP) <a name="oop"></a>

 OOP is a programming paradigm that revolves around the concept of objects.
 In Python, everything is an object, including data and functions.
-This paradigm encourages the organization of code into classes and objects, promoting code reusability and abstraction.
+This paradigm encourages the organization of code into classes, promoting code reusability and abstraction.

 ## The Four Pillars of OOP <a name="four-pillars"></a>